 Clothespin Drop

-I first saw this idea on Chasing Cheerios and thought it would be perfect.
-Little Brother had a harder time than I originally anticipated he would with this activity, but it was great to see him trying to problem solve!
-We’ve done this a couple times today and each time he gets better and better.
+I first saw this idea on Chasing Cheerios and thought it would be perfect to try with Little Brother (1 year).
+He had a harder time than I originally anticipated he would with this activity, but it was great to see him trying to problem solve!

 This simple activity provides great practice with fine motor control and spatial awareness.
 I had some felt out for a birthday banner I was making (details to come) and thought it would be fun to embellish it with some colorful dots! :)